-National Aim: To decrease the tobacco smoking rate by 3 percent among pregnant women in the states of Region IV and VI by December 2013.
-This 3 percent reduction will be a decrease of 254 women smoking during pregnancy in Alabama.
+National Aim: To decrease the tobacco smoking rate by 3 percent among pregnant women in the states of Region IV and VI by August 2014.

-Alabama's Aim: To decrease the tobacco smoking rate by 3 percent among pregnant women in Alabama by December 2013.
+Alabama's Aim: To decrease the tobacco smoking rate by 3 percent among pregnant women in Alabama by August 2014.
 This 3 percent reduction will be a decrease of 254 women smoking during pregnancy in Alabama.

 - Targeted education and training was provided by the State Perinatal Program staff and the Area Tobacco Control Coordinators to providers in the nine counties in Alabama that have greater than 20 percent of women who smoke during pregnancy.
-The counties were Bibb, Cherokee, Covington, Fayette, Jackson, Lawrence, Marion, Walker, and Winston.
-Education included: - Distribution of educational material regarding 1-800-QUITNOW, "Smoke Free for a Healthy Baby." - Access to the "Smoking Cessation During Pregnancy A Clinician's Guide to Helping Pregnant Women Quit Smoking" an on-line, self instructional guide and tool-kit from ACOG. - Education for providers on Medicaid reimbursement capabilities for Plan First pregnant women to receive cessation medication with a written prescription. - The development of a smoking cessation poster that addressed the long-term effects on the child when a mother smokes during her pregnancy.
-Approximately 3,500 posters were distributed statewide.
-The posters were distributed to hospitals, physician's offices, pregnancy test centers, pharmacies, Department of Human Resources offices, Medicaid offices, and local health departments by the State Perinatal Program staff. - The initiation of a Plan, Do, Study, Act Model for quick analysis in Lawrence County from August 1, 2013, through November 1, 2013.
-The WIC staff completed and faxed the Quitline referral application to Quitline for women who desired to stop smoking.
-Quitline contacts the women within 48 hours of receiving the fax to offer services.
+The counties were Bibb, Cherokee, Covington, Fayette, Jackson, Lawrence, Marion, Walker, and Winston. - Education included: - Distribution of educational material regarding 1-800-QUITNOW, "Smoke Free for a Healthy Baby." - Access to the "Smoking Cessation During Pregnancy A Clinician's Guide to Helping Pregnant Women Quit Smoking," an on-line, self-instructional guide and tool-kit from ACOG. - Medicaid reimbursement to providers for: - Plan First pregnant women who receive smoking cessation medication with a written prescription. - Up to four face-to-face counseling sessions in a 12-month period to assist with smoking cessation.
+The reimbursement period will begin in the prenatal period and continue through the postpartum period. - The distribution of over 5,000 "How Smoking Affects Your Pregnancy" posters statewide.
+The posters addressed the long-term effects on the child when a mother smokes during her pregnancy. - The development of a protocol for all 67 county health departments to provide smoking cessation counseling to women of childbearing age, which includes completing the QUITLINE referral for services and faxing the QUITLINE referral for any women who express the desire to stop smoking. - According to National CollN data: - Public Health Regions IV and VI achieved a 6 percent decline in "any smoking" from January 2011 to June 2013. - Alabama achieved a 2 percent decline in "any smoking" for the same time period.